 MBA with more than 15 years in food and retail.
 He takes care of our continuous development and stakeholders relationships.
 Focused on innovation and product development, operations and quality in different industries as well as TLC.
 He is a serial traveler and explorer, triggered by wilderness, local traditions and food discoveries.

 PhD in the Department of Zoology, University of Cambridge.
 Charlotte has done research on several aspects of insects as food, including the nutritional composition and role of wild and farmed species, as well as the sustainability of their cultivation and collection.
 She has done fieldwork in Japan, Congo, Mexico and Zimbabwe.
-Her current activity is with Springer, and she also works with Insects and People of the South Indian Ocean in Madagascar.
+Her current activity is with Springer, and she also works with Insects and People of the South Indian Ocean.
 She loves insects and people.

-Senior manager, confirmed bicultural, Italy and France, obsessed by consumer demand analysis and a trailblazer.
+Senior manager, confirmed bicultural in Italy and France, obsessed by consumer demand analysis and a trailblazer.
 Master at L. Bocconi University Milan Italy, he was Marketing Direction and CGO officer in various multinational firms in the last 20 years.
 Based in France he focuses on network development and partnerships building.

 ENTOTRUST.
 Sustainable safe